TheJacksonLaboratory/Cellos/README.md

 Either way, using the build partition, ensure you are in the directory with the definition and requirements.txt file and then you can build the container using [`singularity build`](https://apptainer.org/docs/user/1.1/build_a_container.html) :

 ```
-singularity build cellos.sif Cellos.def
+singularity build Cellos.sif Cellos.def
 ```
 > [!NOTE]
 > This will take a few minutes!
 It will download an image, install packages, build the python environment, and then write the resultant .sif file.

-Once you see `INFO:    Build complete: cellos.sif` you can end the session using `exit`.
+Once you see `INFO:    Build complete: Cellos.sif` you can end the session using `exit`.

 > [!TIP]
 > You can now add this container to your `PATH` variable to ensure you can use it from other (sub)directories.
-Ensure you are in the same directory as the `cellos.sif` file and run:
+Ensure you are in the same directory as the `Cellos.sif` file and run:
 > ```
 > export PATH=$PATH:$(pwd)
 > ```